Teen Titans season 5

 The fifth and final season of the animated television series Teen Titans, based on the DC comics series of the same time by Bob Haney and Bruno Premiani, originally aired on Cartoon Network in the United States.
 Developed by Glen Murakami, Sam Register, and television writer David Slack.
 The series was produced by DC Entertainment and Warner Bros.
 Animation.

 The series focuses on a team of crime-fighting teenage superheroes, consisting of the leader Robin, alien princess Starfire, green shapeshifter Beast Boy, the dark sorceress Raven, and the technological genius Cyborg.
 This season focuses on Beast Boy as he deals with his past involving the Doom Patrol, and helps the Titans unite heroes to stop the Brotherhood of Evil.

 The season premiered on September 24, 2005 and ran until January 16, 2006, broadcasting 13 episodes.
 Warner Bros.
 Home Video released the fifth season on DVD in the United States and Canada on July 22, 2008.
 Upon its release, the season received critical acclaim with many critics regarding it as the best season of the series.
-It was praised for its variety of storylines and its expanded cast of characters.
+It was praised for its variety of storylines and its expanded cast of characters, despite the final episode being controversial.

 Production

 Season five of Teen Titans aired on Cartoon Network from September 24, 2005 to January 16, 2006.
 The season was produced by DC Entertainment and Warner Bros.
 Animation, executive produced by Sander Schwartz and produced by Glen Murakami, Bruce Timm and Linda M. Steiner.
-Staff directors for the series included Michael Chang, Ben Jones and Alex Soto.
+Staff directors for the series included Michael Chang, Heather Maxwell, and Alex Soto.
 The episodes for the season were written by a team of writers, which consisted of Richard Elliott, Melody Fox, Rob Hoegee, Greg Klein, Thomas Pugsley, Simon Racioppa, David Slack, and Amy Wolfram.
 Producer Murakami worked with Derrick Wyatt, Brianne Drouhard, and Jon Suzuki on character design while Hakjoon Kang served as the background designer for the series.
-The season employed a number of storyboard artists, including Eric Canete, Colin Heck, Kalvin Lee, Keo Thongkham, Scooter Tidwell, Alan Wan and Matt Youngberg.
+The season employed a number of storyboard artists, including Eric Canete, Colin Heck, Kalvin Lee, Keo Thongkham, Scooter Tidwell, Alan Wan, and Matt Youngberg.